Lose 1 Pound in 4 days With Math!

 - Multiply by 1.2 to 1.4 if you workout for 30 to 45 minutes per day at medium intensity.

-- Subtract 500 kcals from your diet, monitor your calories using https://www.myfitnesspal.com/
+- Subtract 500 calories from your diet, monitor your calories using https://www.myfitnesspal.com/ or a diet journal.

 - Stay consistent with your diet and exercise for 4 days and watch as you lose 1 pound or more.

 - Repeat daily until you reach your goal weight!